ConorSM/bootcamp_intro_env/README.md

 - Waterfall - V-Model
 - Transition to Agile and SCRUM

+# Vagrant
+- Automate the setup of virtual development environments

-- Create `vagrantfile` in the current location
+## Create `vagrantfile` in the current location
 ```
 Vagrant.configure("2") do |config|